 Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
 Typically home air filters are 1” thick, but there are a numerous standard width and height dimensions, and some systems have thicker filters.

 The efficiencies of filters are rated on a scale of 16, known as MERV ratings.
 MERV stands for Minimum Efficiency Reporting Value.
 This number identifies for the user, under the least efficient conditions, how well the filter is designed to hold contaminants.

 To help explain the scale of this system, these are some typical MERV ratings and how they correspond to efficiencies.
 This is only a guide, so make sure you read the filter manufacturers’ information when shopping for specific filters.

 MERV 1-4 60-80%

 Fiberglass, Disposable Panel, Washable metal/synthetic, self-charging (Passive)

 MERV 5-8 80-95%

 Be Careful About High MERV Ratings

-While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also cost you more to operate your heating and air conditioning system.
-The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
+While a higher MERV number may provide better filtration efficiency, it is very important to understand that too high a MERV filter may also cost you more to operate your furnace and AC system.
+The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
 Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

-Filtration has changed greatly over the past few years.
-Initially, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
+Filtration has changed considerably over the past few years.
+Initially, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
 The story is different today.
-North America area homeowners expect their air filter to save loved ones from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
+North America area homeowners expect their air filter to save kids from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!